Victory Boyd: Early life

 Boyd was born into a musical family of eleven: her parents are both musicians, and all eight of her siblings are musicians as well.
 Her parents founded the Detroit Boys & Girls choir, and Boyd joined the choir at four.
 After a move to New Jersey at the age of 12, her family began performing at New York City landmarks Grand Central Terminal, Times Square, and Bethesda Fountain at Central Park as The Perfect Blend Music Group, quickly growing a following through viral videos of their performances.
 After one such performance went viral and was sent to Jay-Z by his friend Jeymes Samuel, Jay-Z signed the entire family to a record deal on label Roc Nation.
-Initially a member of family band Infinity Song until 2021, Boyd released her solo debut EP in 2017 titled A New Dawn on Roc Nation, featuring a cover of Stevie Wonder song "Overjoyed".
+Initially a member of family band Infinity Song until 2021, Boyd released her solo debut EP in 2017 titled A New Dawn on Roc Nation, featuring a cover of the Stevie Wonder song "Overjoyed".